 We have developed and validated the course in collaboration with a broad range of food system stakeholders, so you can expect unique opportunities to make contact with, and interact with, farmers and fishers, producers and processors, regulators and researchers, campaigners and chefs, and more.

-If studying for an MSc, you will also complete a project module (60 credits).
+If studying for an MSc, students will also complete a ‘capstone’ project module (60 credits).
 This takes the form of either a 12,000-word Dissertation, a Business Consultancy in Practice project, or a Business Incubation Programme.

 Single modules for CPD

-Register as an associate student to study a single module.
-Those available are Food and Culture (20 credits), Food Communication (20 credits) and Food and Drink in Scotland (20 credits).
-Contact firstname.lastname@example.org for more information.
+Available.
+Register as an associate student to study a single module from the MSc Gastronomy course.
+Those available are Food and Culture (20 credits), Food Communication (20 credits), and Food and Drink in Scotland (20 credits).
+Contact email@example.com for more information.

 There are no placements on this course, but the out-of-classroom learning experiences will, where possible and practical, allow you to meet a wide range of contacts in the food industry and food system.
 Students electing to engage in the Business Consultancy in Practice or Business Incubation Programme projects will have the opportunity to work directly with existing or nascent businesses on practical tasks, potentially ranging from research projects to business development plans.